sunniesnow/sscharter/tutorial/tutorial.md

 > y'=\mathtt{yx}\cdot x+\mathtt{yy}\cdot y.
 > ```

+> [!NOTE]
-*Notice*: When doing spatial transformations, you do not need to worry about the direction of flick notes.
+> When doing spatial transformations,
+> you do not need to worry about the direction of flick notes.
-They are taken care of as well.
+> They are taken care of as well.
+>

-*Another notice*: For background patterns, they are ignored when doing spatial transformations.
+> For background patterns,
+> they are ignored when doing spatial transformations.
-They are still affected by temporal transformations, though.
+> They are still affected by temporal transformations, though.

 Therefore, you can also apply, say, a horizontal flip on the duplicated notes like this: